LAST MODIFIED: JANUARY 1, 2023

 |D. Commercial information||Records of personal property, products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies.||YES|

-- To fulfill or meet the reason you provided the information.
-For example, if you share your name and contact information to request a price or ask a question about our products or services, we will use that personal information to respond to your inquiry.
-If you provide your personal information to purchase a product or service, we will use that information to process your payment and facilitate delivery.
+- To fulfill or meet the reason for which the Personal Information and Sensitive Personal Information was provided to us by you.
+For example, if you share your name and contact information to request a price or ask a question about our products or services, we will use that Personal Information to respond to your inquiry.
+If you provide your Personal Information and Sensitive Personal Information to purchase a product or service, we will use that information to process your payment and facilitate delivery.
 We may also save your information to facilitate new product orders or process returns.

 - To create, maintain, customize, and secure your account with us.